EngineerBetter/engineerbetter-hugo/content/blog/ci-shootout-inputs-and-outputs.md

 All of this is exposed to the pipeline author and this is the method used for any programmatic triggering of Tekton pipelines.

-In configuring our Tekton pipeline to trigger hourly, we had to configure three separate Kubernetes resources using about 60 lines of YAML (for reference, configuring an hourly run of concourse involved deploying nothing and 4 lines of YAML).
+In configuring our Tekton pipeline to trigger hourly, we had to configure three separate Kubernetes resources using about 60 lines of YAML (for reference, configuring an hourly run of Concourse involved deploying nothing and 4 lines of YAML).

 Several things raised our eyebrows whilst configuring triggers for our Tekton pipeline.
 First of all we'll revisit an issue identified with triggering in Jenkins - this won't work for environments that have ingress disabled, unless there's some more network configuration performed.